NEW: The Syrian National Council also urges a no-fly zone

 Children were stabbed to death in front of their mothers, and women and girls were sexually assaulted and then shot, the network said.

-The LCC called the killings a "massacre orchestrated by the regime" of President al-Assad.
+The LCC described the killings as a “massacre orchestrated by the regime” of President Bashar al-Assad.

 Another 108 people were killed Sunday nationwide, activists said.
 The LCC reported Monday’s death toll was 44.